Topics Map > Student Academic Policies > Degrees

 - If a student exceeds 165 credits when pursuing a double major or additional majors, there is an extra tuition surcharge per credit.
 More information regarding this topic is available on the Registrar's fee assessment page.
 Please refer to excess cumulative credits for more information.

-- Currently L&S undergraduate students are only able to declare two (2) majors outside of L&S. These two majors are Education Studies and Theatre and Drama within the School of Education.
-Additional information about declaring these two majors can be found at is it possible to for an L&S undergraduate to declare a major outside of the College of Letters & Science.
+- Currently L&S undergraduate students are only able to declare four (4) majors outside of L&S. These three majors in the School of Education are Education Studies, Health Promotion and Health Equity, and Theatre and Drama.
+The one major in the College of Agricultural and Life Sciences (CALS) that an L&S undergraduate can pursue is Global Health.
+Additional important information about declaring one of these four majors can be found at declaring a second major outside of L&S for L&S undergraduates.

 - If an L&S undergraduate student is interested in pursuing a non L&S major besides the two mentioned above, the L&S undergraduate will need to transfer out of L&S into the new school or college (i.e., College of Engineering, School of Education, etc.).
 Thus, the student will no longer be considered a degree-seeking candidate in L&S after transferring to the new school/college.

-- Once the L&S undergraduate student transfers into his/her new school/college on the UW-Madison campus, the student can keep his/her L&S major as a double/second major in L&S with the approval of the undergraduate academic dean in the new school/college.
+- Once the L&S undergraduate student transfers into their new school/college on the UW-Madison campus, the student can keep their L&S major as a double/second major in L&S with the approval of the undergraduate academic dean in the new school/college.

 Resources for Questions: